 What is included in the Heart Disease Risk Check?

-The Heart Disease Risk Check looks at the main risk factors for heart disease including cholesterol and CRP-hs which is a measure of damaging inflammation.
+The Heart Disease Risk Blood Test looks at the main risk factors for heart disease including cholesterol and CRP-hs which is a measure of damaging inflammation.

 1. Cholesterol status

 The cholesterol status tests for triglycerides which are fatty particles found in the blood.

 - LDL cholesterol (low-density lipoprotein) is often referred to as the 'bad' cholesterol as these lipoproteins carry cholesterol, triglycerides and other fats to various tissues throughout the body.
 Too much LDL cholesterol can cause fatty deposits to accumulate on artery walls, potentially leading to the development of heart disease.

 - HDL cholesterol (high-density lipoprotein) which is often referred to as the 'good' cholesterol, is thought to have a protective role against heart disease risk as these lipoproteins remove fat from the arteries.

 - Non-HDL cholesterol, a measure of all the cholesterol in your blood that is not HDL cholesterol.
 This shows the levels of the 'bad' cholesterol that may eventually cause heart disease or a heart attack.
 Non-HDL cholesterol is thought to give a better indication of cardiovascular risk than focussing on LDL cholesterol alone.